-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Currencies and bonds

-The Canadian dollar's sudden ascent held into early trading although down slightly from Monday's closing price.
-The loonie is now trading just below the mid 75 cent (U.S.) mark.
+The Canadian dollar's sudden ascent held into early trading.
+The loonie is now trading just above the mid 75 cent (U.S.) mark.
 The dollar's range so far is 75.05 cents to 75.45 cents.
 The loonie got a surprise lift Monday afternoon - hitting its highest level in two months - on Bank of Canada comments highlighting the strength of Canada's current economic recovery.
 The comments were seen as an early indication that the central bank is now looking ahead to interest rate hikes, a move that would narrow the rate spread with the U.S. Federal Reserve.
 In the wake of Deputy Governor Carolyn Wilkins' remarks, futures had priced in a more than 50-per-cent chance of an interest rate increase before the end of this year.

 "Tighter policy still seems a little premature, given some of the challenges for the economy that remain.
 But it is hard not to see (Monday's) remarks as fair warning that the bank’s perspective continues to evolve towards tighter policy at some point," Scotiabank's Shaun Osborne and Eric Theoret said in a note.